SimpleModBot/SimpleModBot/README.md

 ---

-Please read SECURITY.md as it doesn't appear below files like README.md does and it contains other useful information.

-## Additional information (PLEASE READ ME)

-This project is open source **only** so people can contribute and test it easily.
-I will **not** allow people to claim any of this code as theirs without modification or permission.

----

 Most of the data is not that useful or really easy to repair so I do not believe it is worth me trying to get it all back when it occurs.

 ## Features